Receptor Down Regulation

 Another group of researchers are quoted as saying:

-"…it is intriguing to speculate that the upregulation of AR levels via
+"it is intriguing to speculate that the upregulation of AR levels via

 the administration of pharmacological amounts of androgens might convert some

-muscles that normally have a minor or no response to muscles with enhanced
+muscles that normally have a minor or no response to

 androgen responsiveness"(8)